-This guidance sets out the support that schools and settings are able to offer children and young people living in Nottingham City through the graduated approach.
-It sets out what is available at Special Educational Needs (SEN) Support and the funding available to schools and settings to enable them to meet the SENDs of pupils on roll.
-The guidance then goes on to explain the new Education Health Care (EHC) needs assessment process and how to complete the form.
+This guidance sets out the support that educational settings are able to offer children and young people living in Nottingham City through the graduated approach.
+It sets out what is available at Special Educational Needs (SEN) Support and the funding available to schools and settings to enable them to meet the SENDs of students on roll.
+The guidance then goes on to explain the Education Health & Care (EHC) needs assessment process and how to complete the form.

-Local Offer
+The Local Offer

-Nottingham City's local offer is the central place to access all information about services and support available to children and young people with SEND and their families.
-It includes information about education, leisure, social care and health services from birth to 25, and enables children and young people and their families to make informed choices about the services they would like to access.
+Nottingham City's Local Offer is the central place to access all information about services and support available to children and young people with SEND and their families.
+It includes information about education, leisure, social care and health services from birth to 25, to help children and young people and their families to make informed choices.
+Nottingham City's Local Offer can be found at: www.nottinghamcity.gov.uk/localoffer